How to Contact Us

 - E-mail: For specific questions regarding our services that have not been answered by the information on our website, send an email to AcsBucharest@state.gov.

-- Telephone inquiries: The American Citizen Services Unit answers inquiries by telephone at (+4) 021-270-6000 Monday to Friday, between the hours of 1:00 pm and 4:30 pm, except for American and Romanian public holidays.
-The morning hours are reserved for visitors with appointments and only emergency phone calls (see instructions below) can be answered.
+- Telephone inquiries: The American Citizen Services Unit answers inquiries by telephone at (+4) 021-270-6000 Monday to Friday during the morning, between the hours of 8:00 am and 12:00 noon, except for American and Romanian public holidays.
+The afternoon hours are reserved for visitors with appointments and only emergency phone calls (see instructions below) can be answered.

 - Fax: +(40 21) 200-3578.